 However, your case is not a lost one.
 You do not have to change your plans since you can still book a hotel room with free or very cheap cancellation, and then after you get your visa you can cancel it.
 You are strongly advised to be careful when doing such stuff, because some countries, like Belgium, will check if your hotel reservation is still available when you arrive at the border by calling the hotel.
-If you have already cancelled your accomodation, then you will not be allowed to enter.
+If you have already canceled your accommodation, then you will not be allowed to enter.

 Many websites offer fake hotel reservations for very little money, but you are not advised to buy one of them.
 If the competent authorities find out that you have provided a fake document, then you might get banned from entering that country.
 It will also damage your other visa applications, especially if you have been banned from a Schengen country.

 If you are going to attend some kind of professional activity like training, seminar, research etc., and the expenses will be covered by the organizer, you will still have to submit proof of accommodation.
-In this case, it should be a letter signed / stamped by the organizers, which aside of the main details as the address of the accommodation place, email and telephone number, it should highlight who is going to cover the expenses of the accommodation.
+In this case, it should be a letter signed/stamped by the organizers, which aside of the main details as the address of the accommodation place, email, and telephone number, it should highlight who is going to cover the expenses of the accommodation.

 Proof of Accommodation vs. Means of Subsistence

 Proof of Means of Subsistence is usually a document (like a bank statement) which evidences that you possess sufficient funds for the trip, that you will be able to financially maintain yourself during your stay in your destination country.
-Every country has the appointed sum of money that the traveler must posses per each day he or she plans to spend in that particular country.
+Every country has the appointed sum of money that the traveler must possess per each day he or she plans to spend in that particular country.

-There is a very close link between the Proof of Accommodation and Means of Subsistence, since if you are going to stay at a hotel, you will be required to have more money rather than if you are planning to stay at some friends or relative’s place.
+There is a very close link between the Proof of Accommodation and Means of Subsistence since if you are going to stay at a hotel, you will be required to have more money rather than if you are planning to stay at some friends or relative’s place.
 For example:

 - In Belgium, the traveler must possess EUR 95 per day if staying in a hotel, and EUR 45 when planning to get accommodated by cheaper means, in order to be able to get the visa.